DBraun/jraphx/docs/source/cheatsheet/data_cheatsheet.rst

 This integration allows you to leverage the extensive PyG dataset collection while using **JraphX**'s JAX-optimized graph neural networks.

-Data Augmentation with Flax 0.11.2
+Data Augmentation with Flax NNX
 -----------------------------------

 Use the new Rngs shorthand methods for data augmentation and preprocessing: